 Q: Do you prefer a blood specimen over the buccal brush specimen?
 Is there any difference?

 A: The accuracy and turnaround time of the testing is the same between a blood specimen and a buccal brush specimen.
-For nearly all of our tests, the quality of DNA obtained from a blood specimen and a buccal brush specimen is sufficient to complete the testing ordered.
-We actually prefer blood specimens for all our tests.
+We prefer blood specimens for all our tests.
 Please check test information sheets to see tests for which buccal brushes can be used.

-Q: Can I use a cheek brush kit that isn't a GeneDx kit?
+Q: Can I use a buccal (cheek) brush kit that isn't a GeneDx kit?

 A: We strongly encourage you to use a GeneDx kit to collect a cheek brush sample.
 We have optimized our procedures in the laboratory for use with our kits.
 The worst case scenario is that we cannot complete the test and must request a second specimen.
 If we receive a kit that is not ours or if a specimen appears to be suboptimal, we generally perform a quick test to determine if the DNA is of a high enough quality to run the test that was ordered.
 If the DNA is not adequate, we will contact the person who sent the specimen to request another one.
 This is usually accomplished within the first week of receiving a specimen.
 Unanticipated problems can arise with any specimen, however, and with each case we make every effort to reduce the time between when we receive a specimen and when we ask for a second one.